mattermost/docs/source/deployment/auth.rst

 ..  _auth_mfa:

 Multi-factor Authentication
 ===========================

-For organizations that require multi-factor authentication (MFA) as part of their IT security policy, and choose not to secure Mattermost behind a firewall with their existing MFA infrastructure, Mattermost offers a smartphone-based MFA check, in addition to email-password or Active Directory/LDAP authentication, to sign in to the Mattermost server.
+Multi-factor authentication (MFA) is an additional way to secure an account using an app or a device that generates a secure one-time code.
+Mattermost offers smartphone-based authentication in addition to email-password or Active Directory/LDAP authentication, to sign in to the Mattermost server.

+MFA is useful for organizations that require multi-factor authentication (MFA) as part of their IT security policy.
+It can also be used in organizations where Mattermost is not behind a firewall with existing MFA infrastructure.

 Supported smartphones include iOS, Android, Blackberry, and Windows Phone devices that are able to install `Google Authenticator <https://support.google.com/accounts/answer/1066447?hl=en>`__.
 Other than requiring internet access to download and install Google Authenticator, the phone used for Mattermost MFA does not require internet access.

 Prerequisite
 -------------

 Ensure that your server system time is accurate as the MFA implementation relies on Time-based One-time passwords (TOTP).

 Enabling MFA